nylas-samples/nylas-hacktoberfest-2022/code-samples/contact/java/Update Contact/readme.md

 ## Learn more

-Visit our [Nylas Node.js SDK documentation](https://developer.nylas.com/docs/developer-tools/sdk/java-sdk/) to learn more.
+Visit our [Nylas Java SDK documentation](https://developer.nylas.com/docs/developer-tools/sdk/java-sdk/) to learn more.